 Each alternative also comes with a short description of what it accomplishes.

 To swap in an alternative, click on the check mark as usual.
 Scores are recalculated automatically as alternatives are applied; reanalyzing is not required for score recalibration.
-Then, if you’re all set, resolve as usual.
+The observation will then turn grey once it’s been resolved.

 Note: Incorporating alternatives based on performance recommendations is not mandatory—it’s totally up to your team how to resolve each System Observation!
 Open Performance Observations will not prevent you proceeding with formal approvals to your creative.